DeviousCilantro/deviouscilantro.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Attended Asiacrypt 2024 at Calcutta.
-A fun week of talks and socliazing!
+A fun week of talks and socializing!